• Home

 Can I use another fruit?

-• If the fruit is larger, chop or slice it into small, bite sized pieces
+• Chop large fruit: If the fruit is larger, chop or slice it into small, bite sized pieces.

-• I recommend peeling any fruit that has a tougher or inedible skin, such as apples and mangos.
+• Peel fruit with tough skin: I recommend peeling any fruit that has a tougher or inedible skin, such as apples and mangos.

-Overhead photo of homemade cinnamon oat crumble in the bowl of a food processor with cinnamon sticks next to the bowl - photo of step 5 of the recipe.
+Overhead photo of homemade cinnamon oat crumble (streusel) in the bowl of a food processor

 How to make lemon blueberry bars?

 2. Prepare the filling: In a small saucepan, combine 3 cups of the blueberries, sugar, cornstarch, lemon juice and kosher salt.
-Place pan over medium-low heat.
-Cook, stirring frequently until the berries start to soften and release their juices.
+Cook over medium-low heat ,stirring frequently, until the berries start to soften and release their juices.

 3. Increase heat to medium-high and bring to a boil while stirring constantly.
 Reduce heat to maintain a gentle boil and cook, stirring constantly, for 2 minutes.
 Remove from heat.

 4. Add in the remaining blueberries, lemon zest and vanilla.
-Stir until everything is incorporated.
-Set aside and allow to cool.
+Stir well to combine and then set aside and allow the pie filling to cool.

 5. Prepare crumble mixture: In the bowl of a food processor, add the oats, flour, sugar, baking powder, cinnamon and salt.
 Pulse until the ingredients are combined.
 Sprinkle the butter evenly over the ingredients in the food processor.
 Pulse until the mixture resembles coarse crumbs.
 Add the vanilla extract and 2 tablespoons of water.
 Pulse until the mixture just begins to cling together.

 6. Form crust and bake: Transfer half of the crumble dough to the prepared baking dish.
-Press it firmly into the bottom of the pan to form a smooth crust.
+Press the dough firmly into the bottom of the pan to form a smooth crust.

 7. Bake crust: Transfer to the oven and bake the crust for 10 minutes.
 Remove from oven.